JChrisWolfe/Real-World-Math-By-Coding/README.md

 This website will teach using programming languages

 ## Scope:
-- Website is constructed with HTML5, CSS3, Javascript
+- Website is constructed with HTML5, CSS3, Javascript and/or Bootstrap 4.
 - Website is created with Usability and Disability in mind.
     - Disabilty includes: Cognitive, Limited Visual and Hearing.
 - Website is created Mobile-first and then Response Design.